julzaza/wildwitchherbs/_posts/2026-01-15-balkan-love-magic-folklore.md

 ## Related Posts

 - **[Herbs Vlach Wise Women Use: Plants of the Timok Valley](/herbs-vlach-wise-women/)** — traditional medicinal and protective plants from Eastern Serbia.
-- **[St. John’s Wort Moon Water for Grief and Ancestral Magic](/st-johns-wort-moon-water/)** — a moon water ritual rooted in emotional healing and ancestral connection.
 - **[Why Balkan Witches Survived: Magic Rooted in the People](/balkan-witches/)** — explores how practical folk magic sustained communities.
 - **[How to Start a Real Witch’s Garden: Powerful Traditional Plants](/witch-garden/)** — plants with deep historical and magical roots.
-- **[The Firewalkers of Eastern Serbia: Feast of St. John and Pagan Survival](/eastern-serbia-firewalkers/)** — a ritual rooted in survival and protection.